slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to network?

 <!--
-> *"When introduced to someone make eye contact and count to 4.
-You’ll both remember each other."
--- Kevin Kelly*
-> *"Give me the gift of a listening heart."
--- King Solomon*

 - What’s the most common question or problem you get asked about?
 Share the answer.
 - Community of experts (that give you good answers).
 Critical peers (10 people that make a big difference in your immediate career).
 - Not what should I do next but who should you speak next?